 Cannabis oil is an extremely potent medicine.
 So potent that patients turn to the extract for relief from everything from Crohn’s to pediatric epilepsy to cancer.
 Making your own cannabis oil is not hard, but you do have to be mindful of vapor off gas.
 Without proper ventilation, this flammable vapor can ignite.

 Once you have proper airflow, making cannabis oil is a very simple and rewarding way to get high-quality medicine.
+Enjoy all your hard work with the Dr. Dabber Aurora Vaporizer Pen or other vape pens from the Herb Shop.

 Do you have any tips for making the best medical cannabis oil?
 Share them with us on social media or in the comments below.
 We’d love to hear from you!